-How much electricity will Southill generate?
+How much electricity does Southill generate?

-It is estimate that for every 5 megawatts (MW) installed, a solar farm will power 1,500 homes annually (based on an average annual consumption of 3,300 kWh of electricity per household) and save 2,150 tonnes of CO2.
+It is estimated that for every 5 megawatts (MW) installed, a solar farm will power 1,500 homes annually (based on an average annual consumption of 3,300 kWh of electricity per household) and save 2,150 tonnes of CO2.
 Roughly 25 acres of land is required for every 5 MW.